kevinyswong/kevinyswong.github.io/index.md

 it is any consolation, others have been here before, and the decline of white power in America is one peaceful tick of change in the ocean of our inflated self-importance.
-How many in those prior civilizations screamed that the end is nigh, yet the the world has moved on, and they carry about themselves in it as routinely as the Earth revolves around the Sun?
+How many in those prior civilizations screamed that the end is nigh, yet the world has moved on, and they carry about themselves in it as routinely as the Earth revolves around the Sun?
 It's always irked me how any mentioning the fall of the Roman Empire carries an air of puritanical nationalism, that it is with resignation that such greatness came to an end.
 It